andyvan27/angular-springboot-mysql-docker-compose/README.md

  http://localhost:8080/employee/add

  with a json in the body like:

 {
   "email": "jonh.smith@gmail.com",
   "imageUrl": "https://bootdey.com/img/Content/avatar/avatar4.png",
   "jobTitle": "Sale",
   "name": "John Smith",
   "phone": "0411 333 777"
 }

-Add couple of employees in and you will see them on the home page. (avatar<i>.png should be available for different images)
+Add a couple of employees in, you will see them on the home page. (avatar<i>.png should be available for different images)